League of Legends in esports: Hall of Legends

 In January 2024, Riot Games announced the "Hall of Legends", a hall of fame that commemorates active and retired players once a year who have contributed to the game, whilst recognizing their achievements throughout their careers with a trophy and in-game items.
-The criteria for induction includes a player having played in tier-one leagues for five cumulative years, and a group of panelists deciding a players' induction based off their accolades in and out of the game.
-The first induction in 2024 to the hall was South Korea's Lee "Faker" Sang-hyeok, whilst China's Jian "Uzi" Zihao was the most recent inductee in 2025.
+The criteria for induction includes a player having played in tier-one leagues for five cumulative years, and a group of panelists deciding a players' induction based on their accolades in and out of the game.
+The first induction in 2024 to the hall was South Korea's Lee "Faker" Sang-hyeok, whilst China's Jian "Uzi" Zihao was the inductee in 2025.
+In 2026, Denmark's Rasmus "Caps" Winther became the first Western inductee into the Hall of Legends.